Real Madrid to face Man City, Liverpool meet Atletico

 NYON, Switzerland: Thirteen-times winners Real Madrid were drawn against English champions Manchester City while title-holders Liverpool must face Diego Simeone's Atletico Madrid in the Champions League round of 16 following Monday's draw.

+Liverpool and Atletico Madrid's previous meetings have produced one win for each team and two draws with both teams scoring four goals.

+Only Europe's biggest five leagues - England, France, Germany, Italy and Spain - were represented in the draw and 11 of the 16 teams also reached the knockout stages last season.

-In other ties, Serie A champions Juventus will face French side Olympique Lyonnais, Paris St Germain will play Borussia Dortmund and Barcelona were pitted against an unpredictable Napoli.
+Both England and Spain managed to get all four of their teams into knockout stages.
+Elsewhere, Serie A champions Juventus will face French side Olympique Lyonnais and PSG will play Borussia Dortmund.

+Barcelona were pitted against an unpredictable Napoli, the first time the two sides have ever met.

+Napoli fired coach Carlo Ancelotti immediately after beating Genk to make sure of their place in the last 16 and replaced him with Gennaro Gattuso, who has never coached in the Champions League before.

+"A great team, a great challenge, two fascinating races.
+We will face them without fear," he said.

-Jose Mourinho's Tottenham Hotspur side will play RB Leipzig, who are in the knockout stages for the first time, while Chelsea were drawn against Bayern Munich.
+Jose Mourinho's Tottenham Hotspur side, who reached the final last season, will play RB Leipzig, who are in the knockout stages for the first time, while Chelsea were drawn against Bayern Munich.

+Despite their erratic domestic form, Bayern were the only team to complete the group stage with a 100per cent record.

+Serie A side Atalanta, who reached the last 16 on their first participation in the Champions League despite losing their first three group matches, were drawn against Valencia.

 (Writing by Brian Homewood; Editing by Christian Radnedge)